-Providence St. Peter Hospital shall serve as the primary DMCC (Hospital Control).- Good Samaritan Hospital shall serve as back up DMCC.?
+Providence St. Peter Hospital shall serve as the primary DMCC (Hospital Control).
 Once contact has been made with Hospital Control the connection shall not be disconnected.

-If neither primary nor back up DMCC is able to coordinate patient destination, Harborview Medical Center shall serve as the third option. ?
 Transport shall notify the receiving hospital of patient numbers and triage status prior to patient transport if possible.
 Individual transporting units will not routinely communicate to hospitals unless directed to do so.